 Sapporo is often sadly overlooked as a tourist destination by many international travellers.
 At first glance, it may seem quite far away and perhaps even isolated from the rest of Japan's popular attractions.
 But what if I told you it only takes two hours to fly from Osaka to Sapporo?

 I recently took a trip to Sapporo and had an absolutely amazing time.
 There were several things to do in the city, plus there was an endless amount of day trips that were easily accessible from Sapporo.
 Even after five days in Hokkaido's capital, I still hadn't checked everything off my list of things to do.
 Sapporo is also a great place for a foodie adventure, and by far one of my favourite cities for food.

-For now, let's take a look at some of my most memorable experiences in Sapporo!
+Now, let's take a look at some of my most memorable experiences in Sapporo!

 Click to jump to a particular section, or simply scroll down to view all.